 Instructions

 - Sift the powdery ingredients into a bowl, add water slowly, and whisk until it forms a smooth batter.
-Add red food colouring into the mixture.
-Then cover the sakura mochi dough with cling wrap and rest for ten minutes.
+Add red food colouring to the mixture.
+Then, cover the sakura mochi dough with cling wrap and rest for ten minutes.

 - While the flour is resting, form the red bean paste into 15 balls.